Should You Bulk or Cut First?

 When Should You Cut?

-• If you’re overweight, cutting is the best place to start.
-The more fat you have on your frame, the more energy you have to invest into muscle growth.
-As a result, you can likely build a significant amount of muscle even while losing fat.
+- If you’re overweight, cutting is the best place to start.
+The more fat you have on your frame, the more energy you have to invest in muscle growth.
+Most overweight people can build muscle while losing fat.

 If you’re between 15–20% body fat, you might be a bit fatter than you’d like, and so cutting is certainly an option.
 But you don’t have to cut.
 There’s nothing wrong with being, say, 17% body fat.
 That’s a healthy body-fat percentage and it’s a perfectly good place to bulk from.
 So it’s entirely up to you.
 If you want to be leaner, cut.
 If you want to be bigger and stronger, keep bulking.